mstroeck/gustav-fb-bot-boilerplate/README.md

 ## OK, so what now?

+* Read the official documentation for Messenger Platform.
+The docs are concise, but not exactly easy follow if you haven't built a bot and hooked it up to your app or page before.
+Your best bet in general might be the [Complete Guide] (https://developers.facebook.com/docs/messenger-platform/implementation).

 * If you want to make your bot available publicly, you will have to go through Facebook's [app review process] (https://developers.facebook.com/docs/messenger-platform/app-review) for Messenger bots.

 * Once you've wrapped your head around how this stuff works in general, it might be a good idea to switch to one of the merging libraries for talking to the Messenger API, such as [messenger-bot] (https://github.com/namuol/messenger-bot).

 * [Wit.ai](https://wit.ai) is a service that lets you easily create text or voice based bots that humans can chat with on their preferred messaging platform.
 Basic wit.ai functionality will be baked into this starter app at some point in the future.